 - learn about supports and resources you can access

-If you choose to take formal action, the Student Wellness Advocate is available to provide advocacy, and accompany and support you through the process.
+If you choose to take formal action, the Student Resource Coordinator is available to provide support and accompany you through the process.

 Proceeding with a formal report

 When informal resolution is not possible or appropriate, you can report situations where a member of the ECU community may have engaged in some form of misconduct.

 These incidents can be reported by contacting Sue Dorey, Program Manager, Violence Reduction + Incident Response, or by emailing the Threat Assessment Team (TAT).
 Your email will be reviewed and you will receive a response within three business days.